Dr Khalid Khan

-Dr Khan is currently a Senior Lecturer in Engineering Mathematics in the school of Engineering.
+Dr Khan is currently a Reader in Higher Education Mathematics and Enhancement in the School of Engineering.
 He teaches on a range of mathematics modules within the Fire degree programmes and contributes to other mathematics teaching within the School and Faculty.
 Dr Khan is research active within the Centre for Fire Hazard Studies.

 Dr Khan gained his doctorate from the University of Manchester Institute of Science and Technology.
 Dr Khan then went on to spend two years as an consultant engineer working on safety and risk problems in the nuclear energy industry.
 Subsequently, he moved abroad and after spending further six years as an assistant professor of mathematics at Eitisalat University College in the U.A.E where he was recognised and promoted for his consistent teaching excellence.
 Dr Khan then returned to the UK and took up a position at UCLan and is actively involved in research and scholarly activities which have seen the publication of his first book and over thirty-five research papers.
 Dr Khan has used analytical and strategic thinking to solve problems within the School of Engineering relating to students struggling with the mathematics modules.
 This has been achieved by the introduction and management of the new innovative 1-1 Engineering Mathematics Support (EMS) system which also has potential benefits as a model to be applied across many other faculties.
 Dr Khan has provided leadership in both the development, implementation and running of the EMS system which is composed of seven team members as well as taking the leading role as the Chair of the Teaching and Learning Group to enhance the Teaching standards of academic staff within the School.
 In both of these roles he has taken responsibility for driving forward changes to enhance Teaching and Learning.